yasufum/spp-tmp/docs/guides/commands/secondary/spp_vf.rst

 component
 ---------

-Assing or release a role of forwarding to worker threads running on each of cores which are reserved with ``-c`` or ``-l`` option while launching ``spp_vf``.
+Assign or release a role of forwarding to worker threads running on each of cores which are reserved with ``-c`` or ``-l`` option while launching ``spp_vf``.
 The role of the worker is chosen from ``forward``, ``merge`` or ``classifier_mac``.